Basement Egress Windows

 Codes And Requirements

-Older building codes typically didn’t require an egress, but stricter requirements are now required.
+All building codes now require a basement egress window.
 The International Residential Code, which creates minimum regulations governing one and two family residences, requires egress windows if you have a finished and habitable space or if there is a bedroom.
 The code also requires window wells outside the egress.
 The technical specifications for egress windows require that the opening be a minimum of 18″ wide by 30″ high.
 The windows need to offer an unimpeded opening of at least 5.7 sq ft.
-There are maximums set on the size of the windows as well – these are 54″ wide and 76″ high, and windows cannot exceed a maximum combined measurement of 108″.
-Basement egress windows must also be installed no more than 44″ above the floor.

 Related Topics